-If you are interested in boarding at Lomond School, please contact our Admissions Manager via the form at the bottom of the page or direct on firstname.lastname@example.org.
-Our Admissions Manager, and wider Pastoral Team, are very experienced in supporting international families and will be happy to provide information tailored to your requirements.
+If you are interested in boarding at Lomond School, please contact our Registrar, via the form at the bottom of the page or direct on email@example.com.
+Both our Admissions Team and our wider Pastoral Team are very experienced in supporting international families and will be happy to provide information tailored to your requirements.

 EAL Assessment and Support

-Before a child joins us, it is important to establish their level of English so that we can provide support to access the curriculum if needed.
+Before a pupil joins us, it is important to establish their level of English so that we can provide support to access the curriculum if needed.

-New international pupils will sit an Oxford Online English Assessment.
-Our Admissions Manager will arrange this test and provide login details to the prospective pupil.
-The results from this test, alongside an initial interview and English essay, allow us to identify if there are gaps in learning and ensure that our EAL department can help.
+New international pupils will sit an online assessment.
+Our Registrar will arrange this assessment.
+The results from this assessment, alongside an initial interview and school reports allow us to identify if there are gaps in learning and ensure that our EAL department can help.

-Those who require additional support will typically receive 2 to 3 lessons a week from a teacher with specific training in teaching English as an additional language.
+Those who require additional support will typically receive two to three lessons a week from a teacher with specific training in teaching English as an additional language.
 These lessons may either be 1:1 or in small groups.

 Securing a visa